leka/moti/INSTALL.md

 $ make upload
 ```

 If it's not working, make sure everything has been installed correctly and check your `Makefile` configuration.
-Also make sure you are using and `Arduino Mega2560`.
+Also make sure you are using an `Arduino Mega2560`.

 ### Ubuntu